hootlex/laravel-moderation/README.md

 # Laravel Moderation
 A simple Moderation System for Laravel 5.* that allows you to Approve or Reject resources like posts, comments, users, etc.

-Keep your application pure by preventing offensive irrelevant, obscene, or insulting content.
+Keep your application pure by preventing offensive, irrelevant, or insulting content.

 ##Possible Use Case